justenPalmer/xmlCrush/README.md

 ````

 ## Extracting lots of nodes with one pass
-To extract data from xmlCrush output with one pass.
+To extract data from XML Crush output with one pass.
 This is the most efficient way to extract lots of data:
 ```` go
 //slices for storing the extracted data authors := []string